 Some organizations scratch their heads when pondering the idea of sharing between multiple departments.
 Some are unclear about how to manage the books.
 Others are unsure how they would benefit from such an arrangement.
 And still others worry that their budgets for vehicles will adversely be effected.
 We've had customers address all of these concerns and still successfully create pools that are shared between departments.

-We'll tackle how to deal with financial and bookkeeping challenges in an upcoming post: Sharing between departments, Part 2.
+We'll tackle how to deal with financial and bookkeeping challenges in an upcoming post.
 But for today's blog, let's take a look at what could happen to vehicle utilization when co-located departments combine their mini pools into a single one.

 When vehicle sharing happens between departments, the number of vehicles in the combined pool can decrease significantly.
 We’ve seen reductions of up to 30%.
 Our estimates show that departments can save annually between $3,000 to as much as $8,000 per vehicle eliminated from the pool per year.
 Savings like that can add up really fast.
 And, departments sharing with other departments can actually bill each other for vehicle use of otherwise unused vehicles.